Arction/lcjs-maui-template/README-dev.md

 - Select the local device as target and run.

 ![Visual Studio Run Target UI](./pictures/run-target.png)

+Alternatively, the project can also be run in desktop by selecting the respective run target.

 ## How to use LightningChart JS in MAUI